 What to Expect When Hiking to Dream Lake?

-Dream Lake is one of the easier hikes in Rocky Mountain National Park with AllTrails pegging the roundtrip journey at 2 miles or about 3.2 kilometers.
+The Dream Lake trail is one of the easier hikes in Rocky Mountain National Park with AllTrails pegging the roundtrip journey at 2 miles or about 3.2 kilometers.

 There's a slight elevation gain as you work from Bear Lake to Dream Lake, but despite the trails elevation making breathing slightly more difficult, this is a trail that welcomes hikers of all skill levels.

-The trail leading to Dream Lake is well maintained and offers modest tree coverage which provides some protection against the mountain sun.
+The Dream Lake trail is well maintained and offers modest tree coverage which provides some protection against the mountain sun.

 While this hike isn't the most challenging, you might end up being out in the elements for a few hours especially if you stop at Bear Lake and Nymph Lake along the way.